stevehunt70/project_create_readme_python/readme2.md

 ### Licence

-This project is licensed under the MIT.
+This project is licensed under the MIT format.

 You are free to use, modify and distribute this code with proper attribution.

-"### Links
+### Links

 projLinks

 ### Project Status

-The status of this project is projStatus
+The status of this project is On hold